PJADPereira/hybridindex/README.md

 # Hybrid Index
-A method to determine the contribution of two genetic sources of one individual by random sampling SNPs
+A method to determine the contribution of two genetic sources of one individual by random sampling reads per SNP

 To use download the hybridindex.py file or clone the repository